romgille/Projet-traitement-d-image/README.md

 if it does not work, change the mod of the file :

 `chmod +x main.sh`

 and try to run the script again.

+## If you want to choose your pictures to compare :

+Run the script :

+`./run.sh photos/your-picture1.jpg photos/your-picture2.jpg`

+if it does not work, change the mod of the file :

+`chmod +x run.sh`

+and try to run the script again.